-- 8.27 The Independent Review Panel (IRP) process (see Annex 5) is intended as an additional safeguard for individuals who require ongoing support from health and/or social services and who consider that the eligibility criterion for CHC (the primary health need) has not been correctly applied in their case, or that appropriate procedures have not been followed. - 8.28 If the local review process, including peer review, indicates that there is an element of doubt then recourse to the IRP process should be granted. - 8.29 There should be recourse to the IRP process if the individual or their representative has significant additional information to present or exceptional circumstances apply. - 8.30 Before taking a decision, the LHB will seek the advice of the chair of the review panel.
-In all cases where a decision not to convene a panel is made, a full written explanation of the basis of its decision should be provided to the individual and/or their representative, together with a reminder of their rights under the NHS Complaints Procedure. - 8.31 The Independent Review Panel is not designated to review the content of care plans, only the decision-making process relating to the determination of whether a person is eligible for CHC. - 8.32 The LHB will administer the procedure on behalf of all persons residing within the area for which it is responsible.
-The procedure is also available for reviewing decisions FNC.
-See www.cciss.org.uk for a template policy. - 8.33 When reviewing the need for FNC, potential eligibility for CHC should always be considered and a full assessment carried out where necessary. - 8.34 LHBs must ensure that arrangements are in place for: - the establishment and operation of independent panels (see Annex 5) - providing any additional translation or communication services so that individual and/or their representatives may fully engage with the process.
+- 7.30 The Independent Review Panel (IRP) process (see Annex 4) is intended as an additional safeguard for individuals who require ongoing support from health and/or social services and who consider that the eligibility criterion for FNC or CHC has not been correctly applied in their case, or that appropriate procedures have not been followed. - 7.31 If the local review process, including peer review, indicates that there is an element of doubt then recourse to the IRP process should be granted. - 7.32 There should be recourse to the IRP process if the individual or their representative has significant additional information to present or exceptional circumstances apply. - 7.33 Before taking a decision, the LHB will seek the advice of the chair of the review panel.
+In all cases where a decision not to convene a panel is made, a full written explanation of the basis of its decision should be provided to the individual and/or their representative, together with a reminder of their rights under the NHS Complaints Procedure.

-- access to independent clinical advice where needed, taking into account the range of medical, nursing and therapy needs in each case.
+- 7.34 The Independent Review Panel is not designated to review the content of care plans, only the decision-making process relating to the determination of whether a person is eligible for CHC. - 7.35 The LHB will administer the procedure on behalf of all persons residing within the area for which it is responsible.
+The procedure is also available for reviewing decisions FNC. - 7.36 When reviewing the need for FNC, potential eligibility for CHC should always be considered and a full assessment carried out where necessary. - 7.37 LHBs must ensure that arrangements are in place for: - the establishment and operation of independent panels (see Annex 4) - providing any additional translation or communication services so that individual and/or their representatives may fully engage with the process. - access to independent clinical advice where needed, taking into account the range of medical, nursing and therapy needs in each case.
 Advisers will provide an opinion on judgements as to whether the primary health need approach and this Framework have been followed, and will not have a role in providing a second opinion on diagnosis, management or prognosis of the individual.
-Arrangements should avoid conflicts of interest between clinicians giving advice and organisations from which the patient has been receiving care. - allocation of responsibility for review panels to a designated officer, who will ensure efficient operation of the process, check that appropriate steps have been taken to resolve the case informally and collect the factual evidence for the review panel. - 8.35 In order to avoid delay and to maximise available expertise LHBs should implement a regional panel process as described in Annex 5.
-Each LHB will, however, ensure that it has allocated responsibility for overview of the proper and efficient operation of the process in their area to a designated officer. - 8.36 LHBs are responsible for ensuring that the regional Independent Review Panels operate to a consistent standard and must make arrangements for the appropriate training and mentorship of all panel members. - 8.37 There is an expectation that the partner agencies will allocate sufficient time within normal working hours for panel members to prepare sufficiently for the Panel proceedings.
-The importance of the role of a member of the Independent Review Panel should be reflected in their employing organisations through their job description and personal objectives. - 8.38 The Panel's deliberations must be unanimous and properly recorded and communicated, with a clear rationale provided for their decision.
-This must be in line with the provisions under Principle 7 (para 3.10 to 3.17).
-A template format is available from www.cciss.org.uk.
+Arrangements should avoid conflicts of interest between clinicians giving advice and organisations from which the patient has been receiving care. - allocation of responsibility for review panels to a designated officer, who will ensure efficient operation of the process, check that appropriate steps have been taken to resolve the case informally and collect the factual evidence for the review panel. - 7.38 In order to avoid delay and to maximise available expertise LHBs should implement an Independent Review Panel process as described in Annex 4.
+Each LHB will, however, ensure that it has allocated responsibility for overview of the proper and efficient operation of the process in their area to a designated officer. - 7.39 LHBs are responsible for ensuring that the Independent Review Panels operate to a consistent standard and must make arrangements for the appropriate training and mentorship of all panel members. - 7.40 There is an expectation that the partner agencies will allocate sufficient time within normal working hours for panel members to prepare sufficiently for the Panel proceedings.
+The importance of the role of a member of the Independent Review Panel should be reflected in their employing organisations through their job description and personal objectives. - 7.41 The Panel's deliberations must be unanimous and properly recorded and communicated, with a clear rationale provided for their decision.
+This must be in line with the provisions under Principle 7.